Employment counsellors give information and advice to clients about employment search, career planning, human resource and employment issues.

 You need to communicate in person, on the phone and in writing with clients, co-workers, employers, social workers and staff at other community programs.

-There are a number of jobs in this field is growing, as more people need help finding or changing jobs.
+There are a number of jobs in this field as people need help finding or changing jobs.
 You may need to have good computer skills to help individuals access information and resources such as labour markets and job search techniques online.

 These links will give you a list of related educational programs or where you can search for them.
 There may be other schools that have similar programs, such as private career colleges.
 You may be able to get advanced standing.